The ultimate Cairns to Mackay road trip

 Set your own pace and turn camping into glamping in a Star RV motorhome.

-Cairns to Mackay – the journey
+Driving Cairns to Mackay: the route

 Here’s a road trip designed to take you through the rainforests of tropical North Queensland, Australia’s sugarcane capital, Mackay, and the goldfields of the Isaac region.